-The Bachelor Season 21 is only a couple of weeks in, but the show has already found its newest "villain" in Corinne Olympios, a 24-year-old businesswoman from Florida.
-She stirred up controversy among the women early on, and they were quick to jump on her when she let it slip that yes, she's a grown woman with a nanny, and she wouldn't have it any other way.
-Highest on her list of things she couldn't live without?
+Nick Viall's Bachelor season is only a couple of weeks in, but already the show has found its newest "villain" in Corinne Olympios, a 24-year-old businesswoman from Florida.
+She stirred up controversy among the women early on, and they were quick to jump on her when she let it slip that yes, she's a grown woman with a nanny.
+Highest on her list of things she can't live without?
 Nanny Raquel's cheese pasta recipe, which Corinne said she could never make for herself.
 Now, she's shared the much-sought-after recipe exclusively with Us Weekly — sort of.

 In an interview with the outlet, Corinne provided a basic list of instructions, but left out some key details like, you know, the measurements and the specific ingredients.
 That may make it tricky to replicate the supposedly super-challenging recipe, but then again, maybe that's why Corinne can't seem to figure it out for herself.